- January 10, 2023

 Estimated Book Costs: CAD $2,400

-We are no longer accepting applications for International learners for the September 2022 and January 2023 intake.
+We are no longer accepting applications for International learners for the January 2023 intake.

 Every business exports and imports goods and services.
 Supply chain management professionals determine the best combinations of outsourcing and procurement.
 In this major, you'll learn the various aspects of business operations including procurement, logistics and transportation, supplier relations, and inventory management.
 With this knowledge, you can contribute to the operational efficiency of a company.